Another FERC Commissioner to Leave

 Texas Supreme Court Clarifies RRC Jurisdiction

 On April 28, 2017, the Texas Supreme Court delivered an opinion in Forest Oil Corp. v.
 El Rucio Land and Cattle Co., Inc., No. 14-0979 (Tex.
 2017).
-One of the principal questions in the case concerned whether the Railroad Commission has exclusive or primary jurisdiction over claims of environmental… Read more
+One of the principal questions in the case concerned whether the Railroad Commission has exclusive or primary jurisdiction over claims of… Read more

 NPS Approval of Seismic Surveys Upheld